Hyperbolic and satellite Lorenz links obtained by twisting: Parents of T-links

-The exterior of a torus knot has just one essential annulus by work of Tsau~\cite{Tsau}.
-By work of Lee, \cite[Lemma~5.1]{Lee:Unknotted} that essential annulus would be punctured by $J_{a_i}$, where $a_i>q$ is not a multiple of $q$.
-Thus $A$ is not essential in $S^3-N(T(p,q))$.
-Thus $A$ is compressible, boundary compressible, or boundary parallel in $S^3-N(T(p,q))$.
+Thus $A$ is not essential in $S^3-N(T(p,q))$, so it must be compressible, boundary compressible, or boundary parallel in $S^3-N(T(p,q))$.
 Observe that a boundary compressible annulus is in fact boundary parallel, using the fact that $S^3-N(T(p,q))$ is irreducible and boundary irreducible.

 Consider first that $A$ is boundary parallel to an annulus $B$ in $\partial N(T(p,q))$.
 Then $A\cup B$ bounds a solid torus $V$ in $S^3-N(T(p,q))$.
 Since $A$ is not boundary parallel in $S^3-N(K)$, at least one $J_{a_j}$ must be inside $V$.
 In addition, $J_{a_j}$ has wrapping number greater than zero in $V$, or else $T(p, q)$ and $J_{a_j}$ would have linking number equal to zero, which is a contradiction.
 But $J_{a_j}$ is an unknot, whose complement admits no essential tori (e.g.\ \cite[page~15]{hatcher2007notes}).
 Thus $V$ is also unknotted in $S^3$.
 This implies that $B$ is a meridional annulus of $\partial N(T(p,q))$.
 If $\partial V$ is boundary parallel to $J_{a_j}$, then $J_{a_j}$ is the core of $\partial V$.
 Hence, the linking number between $T(p,q)$ and $J_{a_j}$ would be one, which is not possible.
 Thus, as $\partial V$ is not boundary parallel to $J_{a_j}$, $\partial V$ is an essential torus for $S^3 - N(K)$.
 This contradicts \refprop{Atoroidal}.